-Reference: Elliott, Michael W., Risk Assessment and Treatment, 1st ed., The Institutes, 2012, p.
-1.8.
+Reference: Elliott, Michael.
+Risk Assessment and Treatment, The Institutes, Malvern, PA.

 - 6. When analyzing an organization's value chain, which of the following would be considered a primary activity?

 - A. technological development

 - B. human resources management

 - C. infrastructure management

 - D. outbound logistics

 - Answer: D Porter's value chain model considers the following to be primary activities: Inbound logistics, Operations, Outbound Logistics, Marketing and Sales, and Service.